CodeOptimization/algorithms/Search_in_Matrix.md

 3. Linear time search O(m + n):

 And the answer is Yes, we can do better even with out binary search.
-Searching from right top corner, when you encounter a element that is smaller than _key_, go dowm(next row), while a larger element, go left(column of left size) and last case is equal which means you find it.
+Searching from right top corner, when you encounter a element that is smaller than _key_, go down(next row), while a larger element, go left(column of left size) and last case is equal which means you find it.
 Either you will find the element and stop, or you will run out of rows and columns that means no such an element.

 ```java
 public int[] linearSearch(int[][] matrix, int key){